bedstuystrong/automation_prime/README.md

 Without devcontainers, you will need a recent version of Python 3.
 Run `./create_venv.sh` to create a virtualenv and install `automation_prime`'s dependencies, then activate that environment (`source venv/bin/activate`) and run `pip install -e .`.

+## Developers: Contributing
+- To run tests: `pytest automation/` from the root of your checkout

 ## Environment

 This section covers steps required for setting up the environment for the automation.